Tunchiie/CandleThrob/docs/schemas.md

 ## Overview

 This document provides a comprehensive overview of all data schemas used throughout the CandleThrob project.
-It covers DataFrame schemas for the data processing pipeline, database schemas for persistence, and the relationships between different data structures.
+It covers DataFrame schemas for the data processing pipeline, Oracle database schemas for persistence, and the relationships between different data structures.

+**Author**: Adetunji Fasiku
+**Version**: 3.0.0
+**Last Updated**: 2025-07-14

 ## Table of Contents